What are the most important SEO terms? An overview

 Internal links

-Internal links refer visitors to different subpages of the same website.
+Internal links take visitors to different subpages of the same website.
 Internal linking is one of the most important instruments of search engine optimisation.
-Useful links offer value to the reader since they help them find further information faster.
+Useful links offer value to the reader since they help them find additional information faster.
 It also means that the website structure is better optimised thanks to the useful links.
 Google has relevant quality criteria when it comes to evaluating a site.
 The Google bot reads the internal link structure and factors this into the ranking.
 Since link juice is also passed on via internal links, it’s possible to improve the ranking of subpages and category pages using it.

 Keywords are certain words or phrases that describe a page’s content.
 In the context of search engine optimisation they refer to the typical search terms that users enter into the search engine in order to find information relating to a particular topic.
 Websites should be optimised for certain keywords so that the search engine sees how relevant the sites are for search queries.
 Your site will then appear higher up in the search results.

-Landing pages
+Landing page

 Link building

-Link Juice
+Link juice

 Meta description

-Money keywords
+Money keyword

 Key terms with high search volumes, and thus highly sought over, are known as money keywords (e.g. ‘buy shoes’ or ‘cheap smartphones’).
 Obviously most shops want to rank well for these keywords.
 If you appear high up in the search results list for relevant search queries, potential customers will find you more easily.
 Many of these keywords can give the user ideas as to what they’re looking for.
 The reason behind it is that if someone enters ‘buy shoes’ into the search engine, it usually means there is a transaction-orientated buying motive.
 The searcher knows that they want to buy shoes, but just aren’t sure where to buy them from.
 When it comes to search engine advertising (SEA) money keywords generally achieve a high cost per click (CPC).
-You should exercise caution when using money keywords as you optimise your web presence.
+You should exercise caution when using money keywords when optimising your website.
 If these are overused, you could be penalised by Google.

-The nofollow attribute enables website owners to label links that they don’t want Google to index.
-The way to achieve this is to add the attribute rel=‘nofollow’ next to the relevant link in the HTML code.
+next to the relevant link in the HTML code.
 This tells the Google bot not to track the link.
-The attribute was first introduced in 2005 and prompted website owners to mark all links that weren’t of an editorial nature with a ‘nofollow’ tag.
-This also stops backlink profile manipulation (e.g. people leaving their website URLs in guest book comments), and curbs link spam.
-Nofollow links are now part of a natural backlink profile and are taken into consideration during an SEO analysis.
+The attribute was first introduced in 2005 and prompted website owners to mark all links that weren’t of an editorial nature with a "nofollow"

 On page SEO